vimal0777/wordpress-docker/README.md

-wordpress docker file with uppload ini and theme volumes
+wordpress docker file with upload ini and theme volumes